Tachi Yamada: Early life and education

-Born in Tokyo, Yamada had a Japanese American mother and was the a grandson of one of the first people of Japanese descent to be fully trained as an American physician.
-In 1960, he moved to the United States where he completed his education.
-After attending Phillips Academy for his high school education, he graduated from Stanford University with a BA in history and obtained his M.D. from New York University School of Medicine.
+Born in Tokyo, Yamada had a Japanese American mother and was the grandson of one of the first people of Japanese descent to be fully trained as an American physician.
+In 1960, he moved to the United States, where he completed his education.
+After attending Phillips Academy for his high school education, he graduated from Stanford University with a B.A. in history and obtained his M.D. from New York University School of Medicine.

 He completed his internal medicine training at the Medical College of Virginia, and then became an investigator in the United States Army Medical Research Institute of Infectious Diseases holding the rank of major, U.S. Army Medical Corps.
 Subsequently, he trained in gastroenterology at the UCLA School of Medicine and assumed his first faculty position there.
-He later moved to the University of Michigan where he headed the Gastroenterology Division and ultimately became chairman, Department of Internal Medicine and Physician-in-Chief of the University of Michigan Medical Center before joining GlaxoSmithKline.
+He later moved to the University of Michigan, where he headed the Gastroenterology Division and ultimately became chairman of the Department of Internal Medicine and Physician-in-Chief of the University of Michigan Medical Center before joining GlaxoSmithKline.

-A scientist and scholar in gastroenterology, Yamada was the author of more than 150 original manuscripts on the subject and was the editor of The Textbook of Gastroenterology for its first five editions.
+A scientist and scholar in gastroenterology, Yamada authored more than 150 original manuscripts on the subject and was the editor of The Textbook of Gastroenterology for its first five editions.
 The studies undertaken by Yamada and his collaborators led to basic discoveries in the post-translational processing and biological activation of peptide hormones, the structure and function of receptors for hormones regulating gastric acid secretion, and the regulation of genes involved in the acid secretory process.

 He was awarded honorary doctorates by the University of Michigan, University of East Anglia, the University of Warwick, Washington College, and Loyola University of Chicago.